Primitive Types

 Array[T, n]

-Fixed-size, locally-allocated array of n elements of type T. n must be Int32.
-Corresponds to LLVM [n x %T] or C T[n].
+A fixed-size array of n elements of type T, equivalent to T[n] in C. n must be Int32.

 Unlike C arrays, Ceramic arrays do not decay to pointers.
-Use arrayRef and arrayElements for access.
+Use arrayRef and arrayElements to access elements.

 Vec